Berlinale Film Festival

 Eligibility

-Level 4, 5 and 6 students from Leicester Media School and students on MA in International Film Production are eligible to participate on this opportunity.
-There is a maximum of 30 places available, with a minimum of 15 participants required for this opportunity to take place.
+BA Film Studies, MA International Film Production, MSc Virtual Production are are eligible to participate on this opportunity.
+Students enrolled on BSc Media Production and BA Media Communication are also welcome to apply.
+There is a maximum of 20 places available, with a minimum of 15 participants required for this opportunity to take place.
 Students are recommended to check the eligibility criteria before applying.

 About